Ultimate Vegan Alcohol Guide

 Vegan-Friendly Alcohol Brands

 Many alcohol brands have a huge array of accidentally vegan options, as most hard alcohol is vegan.
-However we love to vote with our dollars here at World of Vegan, so we want to point out some more conscious, ethical, and sustainable brands you might turn to instead of the most mainstream options.
+However, we love to vote with our dollars here at World of Vegan, so we want to point out some more conscious, ethical, and sustainable brands you might turn to instead of the most mainstream options.
 Plus, some mainstream brands that offer really cool vegan products—like the Vegan Baileys Almande!

 Vegan Drinks and Cocktails MosCarrot Mule

-Fun Vegan Mocktails to Try
+Refreshing Vegan Mocktails

 For some virgin vegan mocktail recipes and inspiration, check out these delightful drinks.
-They provide a perfect alternative to alcohol.
+They provide a perfect alternative to alcohol:

 You can also find non-alcoholic spirits from brands like Lyres.